icebob/moleculer-java-site/src/performance-tips.md

 ### Cache the responses

-Take some time to learn about Molecular's [caching capabilities](caching.html#caching-action-calls).
+Take some time to learn about Moleculer's [caching capabilities](caching.html#caching-action-calls).
 Well-designed caching, using cache keys, can multiply the performance of a `Service` with magnitudes.

 ### Use local methods if possible